rickchau90/ELK-Stack-Project1/README.md

 UCI Cybersecurity boot camp ELK Stack project (Photos/Project1_Diagram.PNG) https://github.com/rickchau90/ELK-Stack-Project1/blob/main/Project1_Diagram.PNG

-These files have been tested and used to generate a live ELK deployment on Azure.
+These files have been tested and used to generate a live ELK deployment on AWS cloud.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the project1-playbook.zip file may be used to install only certain pieces of it, such as Filebeat.

   - https://drive.google.com/drive/folders/1l3takQvVMBe5_HnRiC0JpQBCV1VJ3mvV?usp=sharing
 This document contains the following details: